Largest artificial non-nuclear explosions: Sea Launch failure

 On 30 January 2007, a Sea Launch Zenit-3SL space rocket exploded on takeoff.
-The explosion consumed the roughly 400000 kg of kerosene and liquid oxygen on board.
+The explosion consumed the roughly 400000 kg of paraffin and liquid oxygen aboard.
 This rocket was launched from an uncrewed ship in the middle of the Pacific Ocean, so there were no casualties; the launch platform was damaged and the NSS-8 satellite was destroyed.

 2007 Maputo arms depot explosion

-On 22 March 2007, a series of explosions over 2.5 hours rocked the Mozambican capital of Maputo.
+On 22 March 2007, there was a series of explosions over 2.5 hours in an arms depot in the Mozambican capital of Maputo.
 The incident was blamed on high temperatures.
-Officials confirmed 93 fatalities and more than 300 injuries.
+Officials confirmed 93 human fatalities and more than 300 injuries.

 2008 Gërdec explosions

-On Saturday, 15 March 2008, at an ex-military ammunition depot in the village of Gërdec in the Vorë Municipality, Albania (14 kilometers from Tirana, the nation's capital), US and Albanian munitions experts were preparing to destroy stockpiles of obsolete ammunition.
+On 15 March 2008, at an ex-military ammunition depot in the village of Gërdec in the Vorë Municipality, Albania (14 kilometres from Tirana, the capital), US and Albanian munitions experts were preparing to destroy stockpiles of obsolete ammunition.
 The main explosion, involving more than 400 tons of propellant in containers, destroyed hundreds of houses within a few kilometres from the depot and broke windows in cars on the Tirana-Durrës highway.
-A large fire caused a series of smaller but powerful explosions that continued until 2 a.m. on Sunday.
+A large fire caused a series of smaller but powerful explosions that continued until 2 a.m. the next day.
 The explosions could be heard as far away as the Macedonian capital of Skopje, 170 km (110 mi) away.[1]
 There were 26 killed, 318 houses were destroyed completely, 200 buildings were seriously damaged, and 188 buildings were less seriously damaged.